Economic Rights Money

 SOAF definition: in a nutshell

-In steward ownership aligned financing, the quality of the investment (i.e. how the investment is structured) and the relationship with the company are designed in such a way that investors become financing partners of the company, translating to two core principles:
+In steward ownership aligned financing, the quality of the investment (i.e. how the investment is structured) and the relationship with the company are designed in such a way that investors become financing partners of the company, while ensuring two core principles:

 No commodification of the company as a whole